 Pruning is all that this perennial plant will need to keep it growing strong and looking good.
 The fragrant flower spikes will appear in summer and can be harvested to use in floral arrangements, or dried to be used later to flavor food, beverages, or added to health and beauty products.

 If you don’t wish to harvest the flowers, prune off faded flower spikes to encourage new plant growth and flower production.

 Propagate lavender in the spring by taking a cutting and rooting it.
 Take a 6-inch long cutting from a healthy branch, remove lower leaves, dip the cut end in rooting hormone, and place it into a small container filled with damp potting soil.
 Place the container in a shady location and water well until new roots develop.

 If you want to develop a field of lavender allow the plants to self-seed by not removing the faded flowers.
 The fragrance will fill the air during the summer evenings and repel pests and small animals, making this an ideal flower to grow around the perimeter of a vegetable garden or landscape.

-If you are not sure if Levander is the right plant for your garden, why don’t you check other purple flowers? read our guide to choose Purple Flowers: best types of flowering plants with pictures
+If you are not sure if Levander is the right plant for your garden, why don’t you check other purple flowers?
+You can also read our guide to choosing Purple Flowers: best types of flowering plants with pictures.